MrThearMan/dynamics-client/README.md

 ---

-#### *client.expand(...) → expand_type*
+#### *client.expand(...) → Dict[str, Optional[ExpandType]]*

-- items: Dict[str, ExpandType] -
+- items: Dict[str, Optional[ExpandType]] -
-    What linked tables (a.k.a. naviagation properties) to expand and what statements to apply inside the expanded tables.
+    What linked tables (a.k.a. naviagation properties) to expand and what queries to make inside the expanded tables.
-    If items-dict value is set to an empty dict, no query options are used.
+    Refer to the `ExpandType` TypedDict below on what queries are available, and what values they expect.
+Queries can be an empty dict or None, in which case no query Options are used.
-    Otherwise, refer to the `ExpandType` TypedDict.

 ```python
 from typing import List, Dict, TypedDict, Union, Set, Literal